umesh576/Django/readme.md

 for using static folder where we can store photo css file or javascript file STATIC_URL = 'static/'
 STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]

+for load the templates from project changes this in template section at the setting.py files 'DIRS': ['templates'], and load {% load static%}